Shashwat-Jha06/NN-C_plus_plus/README.md

 ## Acknowledgments

-This project is inspired by the original work of Sorawit Chokphantavee and Sirawit Chokphantavee.
-We express our sincere gratitude for their foundational implementation and detailed explanations that made this adaptation possible.
+This project is based on the original repo of Sorawit Chokphantavee and Sirawit Chokphantavee